james-priest/100-days-of-code-log-r2/README.md

 [![wsl3](assets/images/sm_wsl3.jpg)](assets/images/full-size/wsl3.png)

 This involves switching my build system from an Ubuntu VM to the new Windows Subsystem for Linux (WSL).

+WSL is a compatibility layer for running Linux binary executables natively on Windows 10.

-WSL is a Native Ubuntu Bash shell that can be run from the Windows Console or from within Visual Studio Code terminal.
+You can then install one or more distros from the Windows Store.
+I installed Ubuntu which provides the ability to launch a terminal window (Ubuntu Bash) from Windows taskbar, console, or from within Visual Studio Code.

 What this means is that we can now run our Linux build systems natively.
 This includes Nodejs, Jekyll, Ruby, Rails, Python, etc. without having to install Windows versions of Linux tools.